-The "nonsensical" 43:1 claim: Based upon a small study of King's County (Seattle), Washington, gun control supporters claim a gun at home is "43 times more likely" to be used to kill a family member than a criminal.24 To reach that ratio, defensive gun uses were undercounted by counting only cases in which criminals were killed.
-Most often, when guns are used to defend against criminals, the criminals are only scared off, captured or wounded.
+The 43:1 claim: Based upon a small study of King's County, Washington, gun control supporters claim a gun at home is "43 times more likely" to be used to kill a family member than a criminal.28 The ratio undercounts defensive gun uses by counting only instances in which criminals were killed.
 Kleck has called the 43:1 ratio and its variants "the most nonsensical statistic in the gun control debate."
+29